-Mountain villages, the French countryside and farmland all benefit from the favourable location of the falls.
+Mountain villages, the French countryside, and farmland all benefit from the favorable location of the falls.

 I love the two-level cliffs on this island, which form two tiers of waterfalls under the bridge.
 It would be the perfect place to cool off on a hot day or to stargaze during a meteor shower.